rickhohler/FileSystemKit/README.md

 ## Acknowledgments

 FileSystemKit was created to provide a modern, extensible foundation for file system operations in Swift.
-Special thanks to all contributors and the open-source community.
+Thank you to the open-source community for your feedback and support.

 ## Support